Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding

 Fruit is not food.
 View it as a snack that should be sparingly given.
 The sugars they contain are natural, but they're still not good for your pet.
 Don't give more than a tablespoon's worth and also, not every day.
 Wash fruit thoroughly, remove all peels and seeds, especially from apples (apple seeds are toxic).
-Raisins, grapes and bananas are allowed, but think twice — these delights are super charged with sugar.
+Raisins, grapes and bananas are allowed, but think twice—these delights are supercharged with sugar.

 5. Good Quality Pellets

 The best pellet is Timothy-based with 20 percent-plus fiber content.
 You might come across bags containing 6 months' worth.
-Financially, it seems like a good move but health-wise, it's not.
+Financially, it seems like a good move, but health-wise, it's not.
 As they age, pellets lose their nutritional value.
 It's best to buy fresh (check the manufacturing date) on a monthly or bi-monthly basis.
 How much you feed depends on the rabbit's age.

 - 1–3 months: Babies suckle until 7 weeks old, but should have access to pellets from around 4 weeks, in small amounts

 - 4–7 months: Unlimited pellets

 - 7–12 months: Give a half cup for every 6 pounds of body weight

 - 1 year and above: A quarter to a half cup is sufficient (per 6 pounds of rabbit), when your bunny has free access to hay, water and controlled amounts of daily greens.
 If the animals becomes overweight, lessen the amount of pellets.

 Obesity Is a Common Problem

 Overfeeding of pellets and insufficient exercise leads to unhealthy weight gain.
 Due to a host of health problems, it's critical that your pet avoids obesity.
-Make sure your bunny remains physically active, but should it get a little plump, lower pellets from 1/8 to quarter cup per 5 pounds of rabbit.
+Make sure your bunny remains physically active, but should it get a little plump, lower the pellets from 1/8 to 1/4 cup per 5 pounds of rabbit.
 Take away fruit and use greens as treats.
 The overweight rabbit can have unlimited hay, but not alfalfa, which is too high in calories.